 Loraine loves arts and crafts and used to volunteer at an elementary art class.
 She loves sharing fun and easy craft tutorials.

-You can find the tutorial for making the charming faux wood snowmen shown above, go to SMOOTH FOAM.
+You can find the tutorial for making the charming faux wood snowmen shown above at Crafty Sisters.

 1. Fall Pumpkins